Everything, Everything (novel): Plot

-The story follows 18-year-old Madeline Whittier, a half Japanese, half African-American 18-year-old who is being treated by her doctor mother for severe combined immunodeficiency (SCID), and therefore is not allowed to leave her house or interact with anything that has not been "sanitized".
-Her world consists of her mother Pauline, her nurse Carla, and the books she finds comfort in; with her father and brother having died a long time ago in a car accident.
+The story follows 18-year-old Madeline Whittier, also known as Maddy, a half-Japanese, half-African-American who is being treated for severe combined immunodeficiency (SCID), and therefore is not allowed to leave her house or interact with anything that has not been "sanitized".
+Her world consists of her doctor mother Pauline, her nurse Carla, and the books she finds comfort in; her father and brother died a long time ago in a car accident.

 Maddy's life changes when a family moves in next door.
 She watches them from the window and learns that the family includes a father, mother, daughter named Kara, and a son named Olly.
 Olly befriends Maddy, and the two begin to message each other online.
 Meanwhile, Olly's father is abusive and Kara has a smoking problem.

 One day, Carla sneaks Olly into Maddy's house, and the two meet face to face for the first time.
-They begin meeting in Maddy's house regularly, and at one point Maddy even goes outside for a few seconds.
-When her mother discovers Maddy has been secretly meeting Olly, she fires Carla and bans Maddy from ever seeing Olly again, but they continue secretly talking.
-One day, Pauline shows Maddy a photo of their family in Maui when Maddy was only months old.
+They begin meeting at her house regularly, and at one point, Maddy even goes outside for a few seconds.
+When Pauline discovers this, she fires Carla and bans Maddy from ever seeing Olly again, but they continue secretly talking.
+One day, Pauline shows Maddy a photo of their family in Maui, Hawaii, when Maddy was only months old.
 Influenced by this photo, Maddy decides to risk it all and go to Hawaii with Olly.
-Olly first disagrees, but Maddy lies— she tells him that she is on a new medicine that will keep her from getting sick— and Olly agrees.
+Olly initially disagrees, but Maddy lies that she‘s on a new medicine that will keep her from getting sick, convincing him.

-The two go to Hawaii, explore the country, and are blissful for the day.
+The two go to Hawaii, explore the islands, and consummate their relationship.
 The next day, Maddy has to be taken to a hospital because she wakes up extremely sick.